takusan23/SearchPreferenceFragment/README.md

  WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
  See the License for the specific language governing permissions and limitations under the License.

+ --- google/material-design-icons ---

+We have made these icons available for you to incorporate into your products under the Apache License Version 2.0.
+Feel free to remix and re-share these icons and documentation in your products.
+We'd love attribution in your app's about screen, but it's not required.
+The only thing we ask is that you not re-sell these icons.

+--- material-components/material-components-android ---

+Apache-2.0 License

 ```